 Coping with Your Diagnosis of a Chronic Health Condition

 If you have a chronic health condition, you have a problem that may not go away over time.
 Heart disease, asthma, arthritis, and diabetes are just a few of the chronic conditions that exist.
-Right now, these conditions have no known cure.
-But you can take an active role in managing your health.
+While your condition may not have a cure. you can take an active role in managing your health.

 If you’ve just learned about your health condition, you may be angry, depressed, or afraid.
 Or you might feel relieved just to know what’s wrong.
 Even if you’ve known about your health problem for a while, adjusting to it can be hard.
 But learning about your condition can help you cope.
-Look for books at your local library.
-If you have access to a computer, check the Internet.
+Look for accurate and up-to-date books at your local library.
+If you have access to a computer, check the Internet for reliable health information.
+Ask your doctor for suggestions.
 Or contact a group that focuses on your specific problem.

 Change is hard for most people.
 Yet right now you may be facing many changes.
 What you eat or the way you work may change.
 Your moods, and even your symptoms, might vary from day to day.
 Although it isn’t easy, learning to accept change can help you feel more in control.